This post was last updated on March 4th, 2025 at 02:07 pm

 Earlier that year, in the royal household of the king of Gwynedd, a princess was born; a child who, in future years, would rise from the ashes of pain and despair to lead her people in body and spirit against these foreign intruders.

-Folk-Lore of West and Mid-Wales by Jonathan Ceredig Davies: Exploring the Folklore and Traditions of Wales by Jonathan Ceredig Davies
+Great Welsh Gifts: Folk-Lore of West and Mid-Wales by Jonathan Ceredig Davies

 For more great Welsh gifts, visit The Welsh Gift Shop in Tenby or shop The Welsh Gift Shop online.